ForNeVeR/ChangelogAutomation/README.md

 ChangelogAutomation will extract the first second-level section from a Markdown file, which is useful for extraction of the latest changes section from a changelog.

-"Second-level section" is a level 2 header; any of these:
+"Second-level section" is a section preceded by a level 2 header; any of these:

 ```markdown
 ## Level 2 header